-The following are practices to be be followed as students begin the job search process:
+The following are practices to be followed as students begin the job search process:

 - Provide accurate information on a resume and in answers to interview questions regarding academic background, GPA, work history, activities, and other qualifications.

-- Apply for interviews only when genuinely interested in the company and the position.
+- Apply for interviews only when genuinely interested in the organization and the position.